digital-asset/docs.daml.com/docs/3.1/docs/tools/daml-shell/index.rst

 You can pipe command output through one or more ``filters`` using the ``|`` (pipe) symbol.
 For example,
 ``active Foo:Bar | csv | export ~/my_foos.csv``.
 If the filter is not
-recognized as a built-in filter, Daml Shell will use the system binary of the same name as the filter if it exists.
+recognized as a built-in filter, Daml Shell uses the system binary of the same name as the filter if such a binary exists.

 .. _configuration: